dbautist/twitter_client/README.md

 The following **additional** features are implemented:

-* [ ] List anything else that you can get done to improve the app functionality!
+* [x] Add a navigation drawer to navigate to the logged user's profile

 ## Video Walkthrough